jayabrotabanerjee/Lisp-Game/README.md

 ## Acknowledgments

-- Inspired by games showcased in previous Lisp Game Jams[1]
+- Inspired by games showcased in previous Lisp Game Jams
-- Built with libraries from the Common Lisp games ecosystem[2]
+- Built with libraries from the Common Lisp games ecosystem
 - Special thanks to the Common Lisp community for their support and feedback

 ## Contributing